 51 comfortable rooms with all facilities for business and leisure, free Wi-Fi.
 The suites are devoted to opera stars.

 Two restaurants.
-From the windows and terraces you can see the city panorama.
+From the windows and terraces, you can see the panorama of Lviv.
 Additional services include a gym, translation services, tours, transfer, parking.
 Svobody Avenue, 45.
 Phones: +38 050 431 95 99, +38 032 225 90 00.

 Hotel “Wien”.
 It is located in the historic and cultural center of the city.
 The hotel occupies the 2nd and 3rd floors above the famous restaurant with 180 years of history “Vienna coffee house”.